gmph/gmph.github.io/index.md

 ---
 layout: landing
 title: Graham Macphee
-heading: Graham Macphee is&nbsp;a&nbsp;writer.
+heading: Graham Macphee is&nbsp;a&nbsp;designer.
 date: 28th April 2015
 published: true
 format: markdown
 ---

 I tend to think about puppies, pizza and equality.
-I enjoy being creative: writing, photography, ukulele and singing occasionally.
+I enjoy being creative: writing, taking photos, playing ukulele and singing.
 I'm quiet and thoughtful, and like nature and quiet nights.

-I am a Designer and Front-end Developer with 3 years industry experience working with startups around the world; currently with [Snipandshare](http://snipandshare.com).
+I am a designer and front-end developer with 4 years industry experience working with startups around the world; currently with [Snipandshare](http://snipandshare.com).
 Previously I worked as a Writer and PR Manager for UltraLinx, and other online publications.

 <!-- If you would like to discuss a role at your company, please [email me](mailto:hi@grahammacphee.co.uk) to arrange a call. -->